Sompting: Geography

 The highest point in the civil parish is Steep Down at 149 m above Ordnance Datum (sea level).

 In the western part of the parish of Sompting lies the Sompting Gap, a protected area that lies between Sompting and Worthing.
 This area was formerly an inlet of the sea and it is here that the Broadwater Brook (also known as Sompting Brook) flows into Brooklands Park and on into the sea.
 Some of the reedbeds in the Sompting Gap at Lower Cokeham have been designated a Site of Nature Conservation Importance.

 Sompting is about 2 miles north-east of the centre of Worthing.
 The nearest railway station is Lancing.

 In literature

 The writer Alfred Longley lived in Sompting, creator of the character 'Jimmy Smuggles' and his Sompting Treacle Mines, where "incredibly lazy people worked".

 Annual events

 Sompting is also known for its mummers play, performed by the Sompting Village Morris dancers.

-In 2005, a small group got together and started the Sompting Festival, which was held for the first time over the weekend 2–4 June 2006, as one of the launch events for the Adur festival.
-Since then this has developed into the annual Sompting Beer & Music Festival held on Sompting Recreation Ground, West Street, Sompting.
-It incorporates the Sompting Village Hall Open Weekend, and the Somptin' Old exhibition – a fascinating history of Sompting in pictures set up by former Sompting Parish Councillor Mike Prince, which attracts interest from all over the world.
+In 2005, a small group of people got together and started the Sompting Festival, which was held for the first time over the weekend of 2–4 June 2006, as one of the launch events for the Adur festival.
+Since then, this has developed into the annual Sompting Beer & Music Festival held on Sompting Recreation Ground, West Street, Sompting.
+It incorporates the Sompting Village Hall Open Weekend, and the Somptin' Old exhibition – a history of Sompting in pictures set up by former Sompting Parish Councillor Mike Prince, which attracts interest from all over the world.